Fire Doors in Healthcare Facilities

 How often should fire doors be inspected in nursing homes?

-Monthly in-house checks by trained staff; formal inspections every six months by competent persons.
-BS 9999:2017 recommends six-monthly minimum.
-Annual comprehensive audits should align with fire risk assessments.
+Monthly in-house checks by trained staff; formal inspections every six months by a competent person.
+BS 9999:2017 recommends six-monthly as the minimum for high-risk premises.
+Annual comprehensive audits should be aligned with fire risk assessment reviews and documented accordingly.

-Competent persons with appropriate training and certification.
-UK/Ireland Fire Door Inspection Scheme (FDIS) provides industry-recognized Diploma in Fire Doors (DipFD).
-Third-party accredited inspectors (FDIS, BM TRADA, FIRAS) offer highest assurance.
+Inspectors should be competent persons with appropriate training and certification.
+The UK/Ireland Fire Door Inspection Scheme (FDIS) provides the industry-recognised Diploma in Fire Doors (DipFD).
+Third-party accredited inspectors (FDIS, BM TRADA, FIRAS) offer the highest level of assurance for healthcare providers seeking to satisfy HIQA scrutiny.

 Can fire doors be propped open?

-Never with doorstops or furniture—this defeats their purpose.
-Approved electromagnetic hold-open devices linked to fire alarms are acceptable; they automatically release when alarms activate.
-Devices must be fire-tested and correctly installed.
+Never with doorstops or furniture — this directly defeats their purpose and constitutes a breach of fire safety obligations.
+Approved electromagnetic hold-open devices linked to the fire alarm system are acceptable; they release automatically on alarm activation.
+All such devices must be fire-tested and correctly installed per BS 7273-4.

 What is the difference between FD30 and FD30S?

-How do I check if fire doors are properly installed?
+How do I check if a fire door is properly installed?

-Verify: certification label visible; gaps 2-4mm on top/sides; intumescent and smoke seals intact; minimum three hinges with all screws present; self-closer fully closes from any angle; door latches securely; no unauthorized modifications.
-Commission professional inspection if uncertain.
+Verify that: the certification label is visible; perimeter gaps measure 2–4 mm on the top and sides; intumescent and smoke seals are intact and continuous; a minimum of three hinges are fitted with all screws present; the self-closer closes the door fully from any angle; the door latches securely; and no unauthorised modifications have been made.
+Commission a professional inspection if there is any doubt.

 Who is responsible for fire door maintenance in nursing homes?

-The registered provider (Person in Charge or owner) ensures proper maintenance as part of overall fire safety management.
-This includes routine inspection procedures, documentation, arranging remedial works, and training staff to identify and report defects.
-HIQA inspects Regulation 28 compliance.
+The registered provider — whether the Person in Charge or owner — is responsible for ensuring proper maintenance as part of overall fire safety management under HIQA Regulation 28.
+This includes establishing routine inspection procedures, maintaining documentation, arranging remedial works promptly, and training staff to identify and report defects.
+HIQA inspectors assess Regulation 28 compliance during registration and unannounced inspection visits.

 Can existing doors be upgraded to fire-rated status?

-Generally no—fire door ratings come from tested construction, not added components.
-Some specialist upgrade systems exist for certain door types, but replacement with certified fire door sets usually proves more reliable and cost-effective.
-Seek professional advice.
+Generally no — fire door ratings derive from tested and certificated construction, not from added components.
+Some specialist upgrade systems exist for certain door types, but replacement with certified fire door sets is usually more reliable and cost-effective.
+Always seek professional advice before attempting any upgrade, and never assume an upgrade achieves equivalence without independent verification.

 What is the difference between BS 476-22 and EN 1634-1?

 EN 1634-1 is more rigorous.
-It uses shielded thermocouples creating more demanding conditions, requires bi-directional testing, positions the neutral pressure plane lower (increasing challenge at door top), and supports CE/UKCA marking.
-FD30 under BS 476-22 may not achieve E30 under EN 1634-1 without design modifications.
-From September 2029, only EN 1634-1 classifications will be accepted for new English installations.
+It uses shielded thermocouples creating more demanding test conditions, requires bi-directional testing, and positions the neutral pressure plane lower (increasing the challenge at the door head).
+It also supports CE/UKCA marking.
+FD30 doors certificated under BS 476-22 may not achieve E30 under EN 1634-1 without design modifications.
+In England, only EN 1634-1 classifications will be accepted for new installations after September 2029.
+In Ireland, TGD B 2024 currently references both standards without a published withdrawal date for BS 476-22; practitioners should monitor future amendments.

 Disclaimer

 This article is provided for general informational and educational purposes only.
 It does not constitute legal, regulatory, or professional fire safety advice.
-Fire door requirements vary based on building type, occupancy, construction date, and local regulations.
-Healthcare providers should consult competent professionals and refer to current legislation and guidance.
-Phoenix STS accepts no liability for actions taken based on this information without appropriate professional consultation.
+Fire door requirements vary based on building type, occupancy, construction date, and applicable regulations.
+Healthcare providers should consult competent professionals and refer to current legislation and guidance, including the TGD B 2024 (January 2026 Reprinted Edition), HIQA Regulation 28, and the Fire Services Act 1981.
+Phoenix STS accepts no liability for actions taken or omitted based on this information without appropriate professional consultation.